egberts/egberts.github.io-src/content/articles/openssl-reserved-words.md

 ## Why So Complicated?

-I do do believe that the OpenSSL configuration file syntax was originally designed to perform testing and fuzzing of its many settings; later, it became the de facto configuration for its various certificate creations.
+I do believe that the OpenSSL configuration file syntax was originally designed to perform testing and fuzzing of its many settings; later, it became the de facto configuration for its various certificate creations.

-So when you execute `openssl s_client` or `openssl s_server`, a whole new keyword set of OpenSSL configuration get used (other than the default ones that we all are familiar with which is `/etc/ssl` (or `/etc/pki/tls` for RedHat).
+So when you execute `openssl s_client` or `openssl s_server`, a whole new keyword set of OpenSSL configuration get used other than the default ones that we all are familiar with which is `/etc/ssl` (or `/etc/pki/tls` for RedHat).

 # INI Format
 The OpenSSL config file is formatted much like a classic INI file.